 You can import boot identity profiles that are stored on the management station to the network share.

 To import a stored profile on to the network share from the management station, perform the following tasks:

 - Go to the Server Profiles page.
 In the Boot Identity Profiles > Stored Profiles section, click Import Profile.
-The Import Profile section is displayed. - 2 Click Browse to access the profile from the required location and then click Import Profile.
-For more information, see the CMC Online Help.
+The Import Profile section is displayed. - 2.
+Click Browse to access the profile from the required location and then click Import Profile.